Jamie Ainscough: Background

 Born in Sydney, Ainscough played for the Macquarie Cobras J.R.L.F.C in Cartwright, New South Wales.
 While attending Elderslie High School, Ainscough played for the Australian Schoolboys team in 1989.

 Playing career

 1990s

 The following year he was playing first grade in the New South Wales Rugby League premiership for Western Suburbs.
 Ainscough also played 87 games with the Newcastle Knights from 1992 to 1996.
 He made one international appearance for Australia against New Zealand in the 3rd Test of 1995 Brisbane.
 In that game Ainscough came on as a replacement and scored a try.
 Ainscough represented the New South Wales Rugby League team in the State of Origin series in 12 games between 1996 and 2001 (three as a replacement).
 Ainscough joined St George in 1997 and played on the wing in the 1999 NRL Grand Final loss against the Melbourne Storm.
 St. George led 14-nil at half time but were run down by Melbourne.
-The illegal tackle he made on Craig Smith contributed to St. George losing the premiership.
+The illegal tackle he made on Craig Smith resulted in a penalty try contributing to St. George losing the premiership.